-The intended use in explosion-hazard zones is described in the Operating Instructions "DWG Module ATEX".
+The intended use in explosion-hazard zones is described in the Operating Instructions "DWG-L Module ATEX".

-Intended use in explosion-hazard zones includes the observance of all specifications in these Operating Instructions, as well as those for "DWG Module ATEX"

-Any additional or different application, above or beyond the correct use in accordance with these instructions, is deemed as incorrect use.
+Intended use in explosion-hazard zones includes the observance of all specifications in these Operating Instructions, as well as those for "DWG-L Module ATEX ".
+Any additional or different application, above and beyond the correct use in accordance with these instructions, is deemed as incorrect use.